UNSW Music Auditions

 To study Music at UNSW in the Bachelor of Fine Arts you must pass an audition and apply through UAC, or UNSW Apply Online.

 For 2023 entry, you can still apply for a late round online audition from 22 November 2022 – 3 February 2023, with two waves of results released.
 Submissions entered by 10 January will have results released Wednesday 18 January 2023 and submissions entered after 10 January 2023 will have results released February 10 2023.

 Once you have registered, you'll be directed to complete an online musicianship test and submit online performance audition material.

 This test is designed to assess your skills and knowledge in basic music theory, score reading, musical style and general knowledge of music.

 To prepare for the test, it's recommended that you review music theory and general musical knowledge to the level of Grade 5 AMEB Theory.
 There will not be any history component.

 All questions will be multiple choice and cover basics such as all scale constructions, triads, cadences and basic four-part harmony.
 Simple score reading will also be included.

-Performance: if Performance is your intended specialisation, you must provide two contrasting performances.
+If Performance is your intended specialisation, you must provide two contrasting performances.
 They can be any two short pieces of your choice, as long as they contrast in some way (tempo, technical difficulty, expression, style and so on).
 Each piece must be between three and five minutes in length.

 The short song can be any song of your choice.
 It is for the examiner to test your sense of pitch.
-A traditional song or folk song would be most preferable and must be minimum of one minute in length.
+A traditional song or folk song would be most preferable and must be a minimum of one minute in length.

 500-word essay about yourself